uc-cdis/fence/docs/fence_shibboleth.md

 # Shibboleth / InCommon login

+Shibboleth Single Sign-On and Federating Software is a standards based, open source software package for web single sign-on across or within organizational boundaries.
+The Shibboleth software implements widely used federated identity standards, principally the OASIS Security Assertion Markup Language (SAML), to provide a federated single sign-on and attribute exchange framework.
+It is made up of three components ([docs](https://wiki.shibboleth.net/confluence/display/CONCEPT/Home)):
+- The Identity Provider (IdP) is responsible for user authentication and providing user information to the Service Provider (SP).
+It is located at the home organization, which is the organization which maintains the user's account.
+- The Service Provider (SP) is responsible for protecting an online resource and consuming information from the Identity Provider (IdP).
+It is located at the resource organization.
+- The Discovery Service (DS) helps the Service Provider (SP) discover the user's Identity Provider (IdP).
+It may be located anywhere on the web and is not required in all cases.

+Shibboleth is part of the InCommon Trusted Access Platform, an IAM software suite that is packaged for easy installation and configuration.
+InCommon operates the identity management federation for U.S. research and education, and their sponsored partners.
+InCommon uses SAML-based authentication and authorization systems (such as Shibboleth) to enable scalable, trusted collaborations among its community of participants.

-Shibboleth must be set up in a multi-tenant Fence instance.
-It lets us log in through InCommon by specifying the `shib_idp` parameter (as of Fence release 4.7.0 and Fence-shib release 2.7.2).
+To enable InCommon login, Shibboleth must be set up in a multi-tenant Fence instance, which lets us log in through InCommon by specifying the `shib_idp` parameter (as of Fence release 4.7.0 and Fence-shib release 2.7.2).
 If no `shib_idp` is specified (or if using an earlier Fence version), users will be redirected to the NIH login page by default.

+Note that in Fence, we use the terms "Shibboleth" and "InCommon" interchangeably.

 ## Login flow